For online course creators. 4 minutes read

 Course marketing is a large part of what makes a successful course.
 If you can’t get eyes on your landing page, you also can’t make sales.
 With marketing, you have several options to explore and see what is best for you.
 Traffic is the “fuel” of any business, and in the e-learning space, our traffic is also mostly digital!

 There are three main ways to promote your course.

 Today, we will quickly explore these options, so you can get started on deciding what fits your brand the best.

 We have more detailed guides on each topic, so if anything catches your attention, be sure to follow the links and learn the details behind each marketing channel.

 Content marketing is simply using your social media platforms to promote your course to an interested audience.
 This is a powerful strategy and can be grown to provide a consistent flow of potential students.

 The most significant part of content marketing is consistent content that provides value or interests your target audience.
-When you can consistently provide value to your following, they will trust your paid offers and are more likely to convert to get more of the value you provide.
+When you consistently provide value to your following, they will trust your paid offers – which are more likely to convert – and get more of the value you provide.

 Social media channels are more personal and allow for many opportunities to interact with your potential students and find the people ready to learn.